 Everybody has an accent.
-Accents are natural in spoken language because no matter what your native tongue, we all have our own spin on the languages we use – whether it’s regional or foreign.
+Accents are natural in spoken language because no matter what your native tongue, we all have our own spin on the languages we use.

 Accents reflect our unique cultural and personal background, and are one of the first things others notice about us.
 Accents are often admired and celebrated.
-Many wildly successful people have accents that are quite obvious.
-It is only when a person’s accent stymies effective communication that accent modification may be needed.
+Many very successful people have very pronounced accents, so they aren't something that inherently require change.

 The Fort Myers accent modification program at FOCUS is never about “getting rid of” an accent.
 That’s because an accent is not a speech or language disorder.
 There is no pathology or anything “wrong” with an accent.